 So that’s pretty much it.
 It took me longer to find the replacement pot than it did to take the unit apart and replace it, and that was nearly more time with a screwdriver than the soldering iron.
 I also need to work on my desoldering skills, they ain’t what I thought they were.

-One of the things I have been wanting to do almost since I got an electric guitar is to build some of my own effects pedals.
+One of the things I have been wanting to do almost since I got an electric guitar – over ten years ago – is to build some of my own effects pedals.
 I decided earlier this summer (2012) that I am actually going to do that, by golly, and not just true bypass mods and control switchboxes like I’ve done in the past.
 Real analog effects circuits this time.